FindMyProfessors/backend/README.md

 # FindMyProfessor's Backend

 ## What is this?

-This repository is a centralized overview of all the backend's microservices and also should be the root directory of all the microservices in your development environment.
+This repository is a centralized overview of all the backend's microservices/cronjobs and also should be the root directory of all the microservices in your development environment.
 We utilize [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) which allows us to create a more containerized development flow.